arpitgo4/ToupcamWrapper/README.md

 # toupcamWrapper
-This is a wrapper implementation for Touptek's imaging cameras ( Toupcam ).
+This is a platform independent wrapper implementation for Touptek's imaging cameras ( Toupcam ).